Chedvihas/AutoGit/README.md

 ### Automatic Git Commit and Push Script

 This project automates the process of staging, committing, and pushing changes from a local repository to a remote repository at a specific time each day.🔄

-Script automatically adds a commit message describing which files are created, updated and deleted.
+The Script automatically adds a commit message describing which files are created, updated, and deleted.

 #### Instructions: